 Dennis Locorriere, who retained ownership of the name “Dr. Hook”, became a session musician, while Ray Sawyer toured for many years as “Dr. Hook featuring Ray Sawyer” or some variation thereof.
 Mr. Locorriere, therefore, had to license the name to Mr. Sawyer to allow this touring.
 In this 2015 interview (archived; language warning), Mr. Locorriere stated that despite the legal wrangling required for such licensing, there was no acrimony between the two of them, even though they hadn’t been in touch for a while.

-Mr. Locorriere is currently in the midst of the “Dr. Hook 50th Anniversary World Tour”; Mr. Sawyer, however, passed away on December 28, 2018 after a short illness.
+Mr. Locorriere is currently, as of this writing, in the midst of the “Dr. Hook 50th Anniversary World Tour”; Mr. Sawyer, however, passed away on December 28, 2018 after a short illness.

 I, personally, have not heard a classic hits station play a Dr. Hook song in many years, the last time being thanks to the Tom Kent Radio Network, which, at the time, was playing double shots of groups and featuring the first hit (which, for Dr. Hook, was “Sylvia’s Mother”) and the biggest hit (“Sexy Eyes”).
 It would be nice to hear that one on the radio again sometime.

 * Obviously, Captain Hook did not wear an eyepatch, but other pirates certainly did.